Counties 1 Southern North: 2015–16

+Participating teams and locations

 The 2015–16 Southern Counties North consisted of twelve teams; six from Buckinghamshire, two each from Berkshire and Oxfordshire, and one each from Gloucestershire and Wiltshire.
 The season started on 12 September 2015 and the last league matches were played on 23 April 2016.

 Seven of the twelve teams participated in last season's competition.
 The 2014–15 champions High Wycombe were promoted to the South West 1 East while Milton Keynes and Alchester were relegated to the Berks/Bucks & Oxon Premier.
 Royal Wootton Bassett, who finished 4th, were level transferred to Southern Counties South.